laverdet/isolated-vm/README.md

 * `receiver` *[transferable]* - The value which will be `this`.
 * `arguments` *[array]* - Array of transferables which will be passed to the function.
 * `options` *[object]*
-	* `timeout` *[number]* - Maximum amount of time in milliseconds this function is allowed to
+	* `timeout` *[number]* - Maximum amount of time in milliseconds this function is allowed to run before execution is canceled.
+Default is no timeout.
 	* `arguments` *[object]*
-		* `copy` *[boolean]* - Automatically deep copy arguments into function call
+		* `copy` *[boolean]* - Automatically deep copy arguments
 		* `externalCopy` *[boolean]* - Automatically wrap arguments in `ExternalCopy` instance
 		* `reference` *[boolean]* - Automatically wrap arguments in `Reference` instance
 		* `promise` *[boolean]* - Automatically proxy promises between isolates to this function.
 Note that the function will be called immediately and the arguments will all be promises.
 This can be used in combination with the other transfer options.
 	* `return` *[object]*
 		* `copy` *[boolean]* - Automatically deep copy returned value
 		* `externalCopy` *[boolean]* - Automatically wrap returned value in `ExternalCopy` instance
 		* `reference` *[boolean]* - Automatically wrap returned value in `Reference` instance
 		* `promise` *[boolean]* - Automatically proxy returned promise between isolates.
-This can be used in combination with the other transfer options. run before execution is canceled.
-Default is no timeout.
+This can be used in combination with the other transfer options.
 * **return** *[transferable]*

 Will attempt to invoke an object as if it were a function.
 If the return value is transferable it